jebofponderworthy/windows-tools/README.md

 PowerShell 3.0 and later are supported, Windows 7 and up.
 Please note that 7 ships with older PowerShell by default.

-## Optimize1.1.EXE:  Verify by hash and run all of the PowerShell items described below
+## RUNALL.CMD:  download, verify by hash, and run all of the below

-[Optimize 1.2](https://github.com/jebofponderworthy/ponderworthy-tools/raw/master/MULTITOOLS/Optimize1.2.EXE) is a self-executing .EXE which, if run as administrator, will extract, verify integrity by hash, and run recent versions of TweakNTFS, OWTAS, TOSC, OVSS, and then CATE.
+[RUNALL is a .CMD](https://raw.githubusercontent.com/jebofponderworthy/ponderworthy-tools/master/MULTITOOLS/RUNALL.CMD) which, if run as administrator, will download, verify integrity by hash, and run TweakNTFS first, then OWTAS, then TOSC, then OVSS, and then CATE.
 The result is a distinct performance hike on any current Windows machine.

-Do not use this if you want Offline Files caching to be active.
+Do not use this if you want Offline Files caching to be active, RUNMOST does everything except the Offline Files cache disabling.

+For compatibility, hashing is done using the command-line CERTUTIL tool (capturing text output to PowerShell code run within CMD), instead of Get-FileHash.
+SHA256 is in use.

 ## RUNMOST.CMD:  download, verify by hash, and run most of the below